A rise from marginal lawmaker to presidential front-runner

 But then several things happened that helped elevate the former army captain to front-runner: Bolsonaro got stabbed and nearly died, traditional coalitions on the left and right collapsed and it became apparent that social media had replaced television airtime as the most dominant force in the elections.

-Those events arguably deepened Brazilians' hunger for radical change after years of turmoil that provoked rage at the ruling class.
+Those events reverberated in a nation hungry for radical change after years of turmoil that provoked rage at the ruling class.

 In the first round of voting on Oct.
 7, Bolsonaro performed far beyond expectations, nearly winning outright with 46 percent of the vote, compared with 29 percent for Fernando Haddad of the Workers' Party.
 Polls ahead of Sunday's runoff showed him with 56 percent of voter intentions compared with 42 percent for Haddad.